thanks-cohn/Article2Assets/README.md

 The goal is to convert visual documents into a canonical structure that can later be:

-reconstructed
-transformed
-indexed
+Reconstructed
+Transformed
+Indexed
-trained on
+Trained on
-Development
+7. Development

 ATA is in active development.

 Contributions are welcome, especially in:

-segmentation
+Segmentation
 OCR improvements
-export formats
+Export formats
-reconstruction
+Reconstruction pipelines
 GUI usability
-performance
+Performance and scaling

 Open an issue or pull request if you want to build on it.

-Status
+8. Status

-Active development.
-Expect changes as the architecture evolves.
+Active Development

+The architecture is evolving as new modules and formats are introduced.

-License
+9. License

 GNU Affero General Public License v3.0 (AGPL-3.0)

-Free to use and modify under AGPL
-Network-deployed modifications must remain open Commercial licensing available separately
+Free to use, modify, and distribute under AGPL Network-deployed modifications must remain open-source Commercial licensing available separately